-All languages change over time, and one language can, given enough time, develop into many languages.
+All languages change over time, and one language can, given enough time, develop into many different daughter languages.
 Often these related languages provide the only surviving clues about their ancestral language.
 This course is an introduction to the techniques of linguistic reconstruction, and to the basic concepts underlying the genetic classification of languages.
 Both the comparative method and internal reconstruction will be taught.
 The emphasis will be on developing the practical skills of linguistic reconstruction, rather than on theoretical issues.

 Course DetailsLevel: Undergraduate

 Credit hours: 3

 Term(s) course is offered: Fall

 Prerequisites: AL4304 Introduction to Language Structure, or AL4302 Principles of Articulatory and Acoustic Phonetics, or permission of the instructor.

 To view more details for this course (instructor, session, time, textbooks, etc.), login to Campus Cafe or view the course schedule.